On this page

 Is a dissertation required in an online epidemiology PhD program?

-Are part-time epidemiology PhD programs offered?
+Do part-time epidemiology PhD programs exist?

 Yes.
 The CUNY program is a prime example.
 See the program’s webpage for recommended full-time and part-time course sequences.
 Capella’s program, on the other hand, does not designate specific full-time and part-time options.
 Instead, it offers recommended course sequences for its two tracks and allows a generous maximum program length of eight years, thus providing each student with plenty of flexibility in their study pace.
 Keep in mind, though, that the longer you take to complete your entire PhD in epidemiology program, the higher the program’s total cost.